-Langeveld emphasizes the significance of child expression that can appear in different forms.
-It has already been pointed out that language and play are forms of child expression through which he/she expresses him/herself emotionally, but also cognitively or knowingly.
-It also is emphasized that child expression can occur in the form of drawings, finger paintings, or by using media such as modeling clay, finger paint, etc. Here there only is brief reference to various child psychologists who have studied children's drawings intensively, such as the well-known studies by Goodenough.
-Child drawings or expressions are also used today as extremely important diagnostic media, e.g., media to give a child the opportunity to arrive at self-expression or self-projection, the results of which then are examined and interpreted by an orthopedagogue.
+Langeveld emphasizes the significance of child expression, which can appear in different forms.
+It is pointed out that language and play are forms of child expression through which he/she expresses him/herself emotionally, but also cognitively or knowingly.
+It also is emphasized that child expression can occur in the form of drawings, finger paintings, or by using media such as modeling clay, finger paint, etc. Here there is only brief reference to various child psychologists who have studied children's drawings intensively, such as the well-known studies by Goodenough.
+Child drawings or expressions are also used today as extremely important diagnostic media, e.g., media to give a child an opportunity for self-expression or self-projection, the results of which are then examined and interpreted by an orthopedagogue.
 This matter is not discussed further.

-It is sufficient to conclude this section by pointing out that child expression by means of drawings and other media occupies an extremely important place in the psychic development of a child.
-Therefore, children must experience ample opportunity and have ample media to be able to actualize this extremely important mode of psychic development.
+It is sufficient to conclude this section by pointing out that child expression by means of drawings and other media, occupies an extremely important place in the psychic development of a child.
+Therefore, children must experience ample opportunities and have ample media to be able to actualize this extremely important mode of psychic development.

 \ Emotional development as psychic development.

-Emotional development can be deduced from Langeveld's four developmental principles or dynamisms.
+Emotional development can be deduced from Langeveld's four developmental principles, or dynamisms.
 For example, a child's emotional development is closely entwined with his/her biological composition, whatever its extent.
-On the one hand, a feeling of helplessness with which a child comes into the world means a certain emotional lability, but a child must overcome this feeling by acquiring security and safety.
-Simultaneously, exploring and emancipating, other forms of emotional development, occur that include emotional stabilization.
-Similarly, reference is made to the important place that language discovery, child play and child expression hold in his/her entire emotional development.
-In contrast to Piaget, e.g., who in fact focused exclusively on the cognitive, knowing or intellectual development of a child, Langeveld focuses largely on the place that a child's emotional development has:
+On the one hand, a feeling of helplessness, with which a child comes into the world, means a certain emotional lability, but a child must overcome this feeling by acquiring security and safety.
+Simultaneously, exploring and emancipating, other forms of emotional development, occur which include emotional stabilization.
+Similarly, there is reference to the important place which language discovery, child play, and child expression hold in his/her entire emotional development.
+In contrast to Piaget, e.g., who focuses almost exclusively on cognitive, knowing, or intellectual development, Langeveld focuses largely on the place a child's emotional development has.

-One of the reasons for this is the place that educating occupies in Langeveld's developmental psychology.
+One of the reasons for this is the place educating has in Langeveld's developmental psychology.
 Thus, he addresses the emotional educating of a child.
-Later in this chapter there is a discussion of affective accompaniment that also means affective education.
+Later in this chapter there is a discussion of affective accompaniment, which also means affective educating.

-Here it is important to emphasize that with this Langeveld addresses a highly important principle, i.e., that so-called emotional unfolding or development of a child does not include processes of growth as advocated by many other well-known child and developmental psychologists.
-Here one especially thinks of the instinct doctrine of McDougall and the related doctrines of emotions or temperaments, etc. Without denying the share of heredity in, e.g., a child's temperament, Langeveld stresses that indeed the emotional life of a child is shaped and educated by means of deliberate educating by parents, teachers and other adults.
-We will return to this important matter later when more detailed attention is given to child becoming.
+Here, it is important to emphasize that with this, Langeveld addresses a very important principle, i.e., that so-called emotional unfolding or development of a child does not include processes of growth, as advocated by many other well-known child and developmental psychologists.
+Here one especially thinks of the instinct doctrine of McDougall, and the related doctrines of emotions, or temperaments, etc. Without denying the share of heredity in, e.g., a child's temperament, Langeveld stresses that, indeed, the emotional life of a child is shaped and "educated" by deliberate educating by parents, teachers, and other adults.
+We return to this important matter when more detailed attention is given to child becoming.